jswet1631/forensic/README.md

 # forensic
-An introduction to statistics and forensic science.
+An introduction to statistics and forensic science bookdown project.